metatensor/metatrain/docs/src/concepts/loss-functions.rst

 ----------------------

 An :ref:`architecture-llpr` ensemble can be further trained to improve its uncertainty quantification.
-This is done by using the :py:class:`metatrain.utils.loss.TensorMapLLPREnsembleLoss` function, which implements two proper scoring rules for Gaussian predictive distributions.
+This is done by using the :py:class:`metatrain.utils.loss.TensorMapEnsembleLoss` function, which implements two proper scoring rules for Gaussian predictive distributions.
 Both losses operate on the ensemble-predicted mean :math:`\mu` and standard deviation :math:`\sigma`, and compare them against the target values.

 - The Gaussian Negative Log-Likelihood (NLL) loss maximizes the likelihood of the observed data under a Gaussian predictive model.